Picato/hinos-framework/README.md

-# hinos-service@template
+# hinos-api-monitor
-Template project which create micro services base on hinos-framework
+Monitor all of services

 # Prerequisite
 If you nodejs verision < 8.0 then you need add bellow code in package.json